ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 #### Naming functions
 User-defined Vimscript should start with a capital letter.
-To quote the official documentation aj `:help E124`, the name of a user-defined function...
+To quote the official documentation at `:help E124`, the name of a user-defined function...

   > ... must be made of alphanumeric characters and `_`, and must start with either a capital letter or `s:` [...] to avoid confusion with built-in functions.